Introduction

 Our interpretation may be that smo2_right appears to start at a slightly higher percent of its functional range, deoxygenates faster toward a minimum, and reaches a quasi-plateau near maximal exercise.
 While smo2_left deoxygenates slightly slower and continues to deoxygenate until maximal task tolerance.

-Additionally, the left leg reoxygenates slightly faster than right during recovery.
+Additionally, the left leg reoxygenates slightly faster than the right during recovery.
 This might, for example, indicate exercise capacity differences between the limbs (although these differences are marginal and only discussed as representative for influence on interpretations).

 🔀 Pipe-friendly functions